South Lancashire Tramways Company

 Taken over (ownership) 2nd January 1906 (Lancashire United Tramways Limited ) - from receivership

-Took over (operation) 1st April 1906 (Farnworth Council Tramways [electric]) - including tramcars, but not the track
+Took over (operation) 1st April 1906 (Farnworth Council Tramways [electric]) - including tramcars, but not the track, under a lease arrangement

-Took over (operation) 1st April 1906 (lines owned by Kearsley UDC, previously leased to Farnworth Council Tramways)
+Took over (operation) 1st April 1906 (lines owned by Kearsley UDC, previously worked by Farnworth Council Tramways)

 Took over (operation) 28th February 1907 (newly built line to Pendlebury, owned by Barton-upon-Irwell Rural District Council)

-Taken over (operation) 1913 (Salford Corporation) - Winton to Worsley service
+Taken over (operation) 1913 (Salford Corporation Tramways) - Winton to Worsley service

-Owning company name changed 1928 (to Lancashire United Transport and Power Company Limited)
+Parent company name changed 1928 - to Lancashire United Transport and Power Company Limited

-Company name changed 10th May 1929 (to South Lancashire Transport)
+10th May 1929 - to South Lancashire Transport Company

 Closed 16th December 1933 (with the exception of the lines leased to Salford and Bolton Corporations, which ceased operation on the 7th October 1936 and the 12th November 1944, respectively)